 - ERROR: No hardware devices were found.
 Please check the cable connection.
 No devices can be seen in the JTAG identification register chain.
 Probably a bad cable connection, or the cable type is incorrect. - ERROR: The actual number of devices differs from the defined number: ACTUAL: XX DEFINED: YY - The number of devices seen in the JTAG chain is XX, but the debugger was expecting the number to be YY (as was defined using the chain command).
 The chain description is incorrect. - ERROR: The actual IR chain size differs from the defined size: ACTUAL: XX DEFINED: YY The total number of JTAG identification register bits is incorrect.
+The - The total number of JTAG identification register bits is incorrect.
 The debugger measured the hardware to have XX bits, but was expecting YY bits (as was defined using the chain command).
-Please review your chain - ERROR: Communication with device number XX is not correct.
+Please review your chain configuration. - ERROR: Communication with device number XX is not correct.
 Please check your chain setup. - If this error appears, the previous error does not appear.
 Thus, the total JTAG instruction register length is correct, but the size of the instruction register of device number XX is incorrect.
 It is likely that the order of your devices is incorrect.
 Review your chain settings.